-Thinking about whether counseling for anger is appropriate for you?
-If you are wondering if you may have a problem with anger you should read our article on “5 ways to tell if you or a loved one struggles with Anger,” that can identify whether this could be an issue that therapy could support.
 If you or a loved one has identified that there is a problem with the way that anger is being expressed or how it is manifesting into behaviors that are destructive, then counseling or therapy that focuses on managing anger in an appropriate way is a necessity.
-Our therapists who specialize in anger management and therapy to learn to resist the pull of anger understand that anger is an activating emotion with a myriad of expressions that can be either positive or negative.
+Our therapists who specialize in anger management help clients learn how to resist the pull of anger and understand that anger is an activating emotion with a myriad of expressions that can be either positive or negative.

 Our therapists are glad to work as a part of a treatment team to help our clients overcome the emotional and physical barriers which have prevented them from being able to provide emotional expression in social acceptable and helpful ways.
 We know that understanding emotions and responding to them is influenced by multiple internal and external factors including things that we learned in our childhood.
 It takes insight, compassion, and time to improve our communication and relationship with ourselves and others.